Malham Cove, Yorkshire Dales (Ultimate Visitor’s Guide + Info)

 Where do you park for Malham Cove?

 Parking is available at the Yorkshire Dales National Park Car Park behind the National Park Centre in Malham.
-When that’s full there is overflow parking in the field opposite for the same cost.
+When that’s full there’s overflow parking in Malham in the field opposite for the same cost.

 Alternatively, Watersinks Car Park is conveniently located between Malham Tarn and Cove (but not in Malham village).